kstenerud/streamux/streamux-specification.md

     if them.recommended = wildcard: recommended = us.recommended
     if both us and them use wildcard: recommended = (max-min)/2 + min, rounding up

-Negotiated value (for `length` and `id`):
+Negotiated value (for `id` and `length`):

     negotiated value = minimum(maximum(recommended, min), max)

-After the initial length and ID bit width negotiations are completed, the total bits must be brought down to 30 if they happen to be over:
+After the initial ID and length bit width negotiations are completed, the total bits must be brought down to 30 if they happen to be over:

-    if length.negotiated + id.negotiated > 30:
+    if id.negotiated + length.negotiated > 30:
         if both are > 15: reduce both to 15
         else: (larger value) = 30 - (smaller value)